microsoft/live-share/docs/quickstart/browser-join.md

    1. Opening the `Live Share` tab, clicking the `Join` button, and pasting the session URL
    2. Opening the command palette and selecting `Live Share: Join Collaboration Session`
 1. **Visual Studio:** Selecting the `File -> Join Collaboration Session` menu

+### Using the Desktop by Default

+When you click a Live Share session for the first time, you'll be asked which client you'd like to use: desktop or Web.
+Based on your selection, Live Share will launch the specified client on all susequent visits.
+That said, you can always open the desktop client from the Web, using the steps mentioned above.
+If you'd like to change the default client that is always used, you can set thw `Live Share: Laucher Client` setting, to either `web`, `visualStudio` or `visualStudioCode`.
+Then, whenever you click a Live Share link, your preferred client will be automatically launched.

 ## Known Issues